 Although Henry Tilney is the love interest of Catherine Morland, the heroine of this novel, I cannot consider him a main character, since he is absent from the story for a long time.
 Nevertheless, he is my favourite character in the book, thanks to his cleverly sarcastic comments.
 I just wish we had the chance to know him better.

 João da Ega – Os Maias by Eça de Queirós

-João da Ega is the best friend of Carlos da Maia, one of the protagonists of this Portuguese classic.
-He represents the revolutionary attitudes of the 19th century and is an apologist of the realist and naturalist movements.
+João da Ega is the best friend of Carlos da Maia, one of the protagonists in this Portuguese classic.
+He represents the revolutionary attitudes of the 19th century and is an apologist for the realism and naturalism movements.
 However, he is a romantic at heart.
 His contradictions make him an intricate character.

 Miranda Carroll – Station Eleven by Emily St. John Mandel

 Miranda is another character who I wanted to know more about than what was actually revealed.
-At first I thought she was going to be present for the entirety of the novel, but that isn’t the case.
+At first, I thought she was going to be present in the entirety of the novel, but that isn’t the case.
 She is an artist and creates her own graphic novel.
-She has to deal, at first, with an abusive boyfriend and, after marrying Arthur Leander, a famous actor, with feeling out of place in Hollywood.
+She has to deal, at first, with an abusive boyfriend and, after marrying Arthur Leander, with a famous actor, while feeling out of place in Hollywood.
 She becomes, nevertheless, quite a confident woman.

 Severus Snape – Harry Potter by J.K.
 Rowling

-Although Dumbledore has a special place in my heart, I believe Snape is a much more intricate character, which is something I appreciate.
-I started by loathing him, but ended up being really fond of him.
+Although Dumbledore has a special place in my heart, I believe that Snape is a much more intricate character, which is something I appreciate.
+I loathed him at first, but ended up becoming really fond of him.
 He is an extremely layered and mysterious character, despite we only realising that almost near the end of the series.